lucmans/digistring/readme.md

 # Build instructions
 ## Requirements
 Digistring only supports Linux.
 It uses SDL2 for the GUI and audio input/output and FFTW3 for performing the Fourier transform.
 The build requirements of the individual tools can be found in the tool's readme.
+Using the Dolph Chebyshev window function requires the Python program in `tools/dolph_chebyshev_window` to be able to run.
+See the readme in de respective directory for its requirements.

 On Arch Linux:
 `sudo pacman -S sdl2 sdl2_ttf fftw3`